PDF(152.2 KB) View with Adobe Reader on a variety of devices

 ip vrf RED rd 1:1 ! interface Vlan100 description GLOBAL_INTERFACE ip address 10.10.1.254 255.255.255.0 ! access-list 101 permit ip 10.10.3.0 0.0.0.255 10.10.1.0 0.0.0.255 ! route-map VRF_TO_GLOBAL permit 10 match ip address 101 set global ! interface Vlan900 description VRF_RED ip vrf forwarding RED ip address 10.10.3.254 255.255.255.0 ip policy route-map VRF_TO_GLOBAL

-This works well for high end devices like 6500 switch but for devices like 3750, it is not supported.
-It is a platform limitation as you can see an the error message like :
+This works well for high end devices like the 6500 switch, but it is not supported for devices like 3750.
+It is a platform limitation as in the error message like:

 3750X(config)#int vlan 900 3750X(config-if)#ip policy route-map VRF_TO_GLOBAL 3750X(config-if)# Mar 30 02:02:48.758: %PLATFORM_PBR-3-UNSUPPORTED_RMAP: Route-map VRF_TO_GLOBAL not supported for Policy-Based Routing

-VRF Receive feature can be used to insert the connected GRT subnet as a connected route entry in the VRF routing table.
+You can use VRF Receive feature to insert the connected GRT subnet as a connected route entry in the VRF routing table:

 ip vrf RED rd 1:1 ! interface Vlan100 description GLOBAL_INTERFACE ip vrf select source ip vrf receive RED ip address 10.10.1.254 255.255.255.0 end ! interface Vlan900 description VRF_RED ip vrf forwarding RED ip address 10.10.3.254 255.255.255.0 end ! ip route 10.10.3.0 255.255.255.0 Vlan900